project-lux/lux-middletier/test/endpoints/testing-notes.md

 ✓ Processed 1 endpoints across multiple providers
 ```

 So far, so good?
 If so let's press on.
-Else, someone is trying to rain on our parade :grrr:
+If not, hopefully there is a decent error message to act on.

 Curious about that failure?
 Feel free to check the JSON or HTML report but **--spoiler alert--** https://lux.collections.yale.edu/data/concept/92150a0a-4ade-494d-9554-c548c9c21bd3 doesn't exist in the current dataset.